-- a) Meets the Signage Objectives (11.2) and General Requirements (11.3) above, and - b contains information that pertains only to a public or community event, or for road works or emergency services purposes in compliance with Australian Standard AS1742.3. - c) except for the purposes of a Council run event, it is wholly located on privately owned land, and the owner of the land provides written authority for a Development Application for a VMS on the subject land to be lodged and assessed by Council, and - d) if located where SEPP 64 applies, complies with any additional controls which the SEPP imposes.
+- a) Meets the Signage Objectives (10.2) and General Requirements (10.3) above, and - b contains information that pertains only to a public or community event, or for road works or emergency services purposes in compliance with Australian Standard AS1742.3. - c) except for the purposes of a Council run event, it is wholly located on privately owned land, and the owner of the land provides written authority for a d) if located where SEPP 64 applies, complies with any additional controls which the SEPP imposes.